tbellisiv/clojure-emacs-cider-intro/docs/Cider_Tour/README.md

 ### Emacs Configuration

-A minimal base Emacs init file ([init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el)) was used for the exercises and screenshots in this chapter.
+A minimal Emacs init file ([init.el](https://github.com/tbellisiv/clojure-emacs-cider-intro/blob/master/code/elisp/init_file/00_base/init.el)) was used for the exercises and screenshots in this chapter.
+The init file contains the minimal configuration necessary to enable installation of Emacs packages (as discussed in [Installation](../../Installation/README.md)).

 In subsequent chapters we will progressively update the Emacs init file to enhance the CIDER development experience. (see [Presentation Materials](../../Presentation_Materials/README.md) for details)

 ## The Tour